 Revitalizing our City Parks

 South Pittsburgh is special for so many reasons, and one of my favorites is our plentitude of parks and greenspace.
 Carrick's Phillips Park Community Center underwent a large-scale renovation this year, including a new basketball court floor, a new fitness center with upgraded equipment and the installation of air conditioning!
 City foresters are also removing sick trees in the park and replacing them with new ones.
 A collaboration with a landscape architecture student from the Penn State Center has resulted in a brand new design for the entrance to Phillips Park.
-We have received a commitment from Public Works to move forward with these landscape renovations in 2013.
 Our Phillips Park staff is amazing, and these gym facilities are FREE to the public--call 412-885-7445 for hours and programs.

 Over the past year, I've also set aside city funding for the renovation of the newly renamed Accamando Center of Overbrook (the former Rt.
 51 firehouse), which acts as the local hub for the Pittsburgh Boxing Club, South Pittsburgh community councils and the Carrick-Overbrook Historical Society.
 We've also worked with local foundations to fund a community garden next to the center called "Firehouse Farms."